JuliaGaussianProcesses/JuliaGPsDocs.jl/README.md

 # JuliaGPsDocs

-Contains all the docs mechanism used in the different JuliaGPs in particular the example generation
+Contains all the docs' mechanism used in the different JuliaGPs in particular the example generation